angular-architects/module-federation-plugin/MIGRATION_GUIDE.md

 });
 ```

-While this does create a bit more boilercode and complexity, the nice benefit is a controlled flow in which the loadRemoteModule is only available after federation is initialized.
+While this does create a bit more boilerplate and complexity, the nice benefit is a controlled flow in which the loadRemoteModule is only available after federation is initialized.

 ## Updating the angular.json